Diagnosis Of Coronavirus Patient In California Was Delayed For Days

 "UC Davis Health does not control the testing process," the hospital noted.

-The new patient, who lives in Solano County and has not been identified, was transferred to UC Davis Medical in Sacramento County from another hospital earlier this month.
+The new patient, who lives in Solano County and has not been identified, was transferred to UC Davis Medical in Sacramento County from another hospital this month.
 Staff at UC Davis then suspected the patient might be infected with the coronavirus that has caused more than 2,800 deaths.

-"Upon admission, our team asked public health officials if this case could be COVID-19" the hospital said.
+"Upon admission, our team asked public health officials if this case could be COVID-19," the hospital said.
 "We requested COVID-19 testing by the CDC, since neither Sacramento County nor CDPH [California Department of Public Health] is doing testing for coronavirus at this time.
 Since the patient did not fit the existing CDC criteria for COVID-19, a test was not immediately administered.
 UC Davis Health does not control the testing process."

 Health and Human Services Secretary Alex Azar said Thursday morning that the CDC is streamlining the process it uses to test for the coronavirus across the country, saying it will spread the new process to all of its labs.